wrose001/shades/README.md

 ## FEATURES

-* Login and user authentication via OAuth
+* Login and user authentication via OAuth.
 * Leave an Amazon-style customer review with a star-rating system created with React components.
 * Increment or decrement the quantity of your purchase, which automatically calculates the your total price with tax.
 * Straightforward checkout experience built with materials.ui, after which your cart is emptied.